dsanson/slides/talks/iad.md

    ✗     ?      ?     ?
 :::

--   Dashtakī does not consider this case.
+-   Al-Dashtakī does not consider this case.
 -   Earlier, he told us that when Z goes missing, it is not correct to attribute truth or falsity to it.
 So ZT is not correct.